wrmadsen/dev-public-opinion/README.md

 2. Tweet analysis:
 	* Sentiment analysis: Classifying each Tweet
 	* Extracting individual-level covariates (gender, age, location, etc.)
-3. Public opinion prediction:
-	* Simple favourability proportion (% share who favours a leader over time)
+3. Public opinion prediction: Simple favourability proportion (% share who favours a leader over time)
+	* Machine learning with training data in the form of election data and other sources
+	* MRP
+	* Census-weighting: Population, internet use,
-4. Comparison and validation
+4. Validation
 	* Election data
+	* Events data
 	* Differences by regions, characteristics, events, etc.
 	* Rates of change: If overall share is too biased, changes in sentiment may be a better and more reliable predictor
 5. Problems